Card scheme explained – who is involved and how does it work?

 The card scheme does not issue debit or credit cards per se.
 Rather, they help enforce the rules and regulations in the process and they get a cut out of every transaction made.
 This “cut” can be either on a per transaction basis or on a per-volume basis.

-This is your typical bank or financial institution which issues the cardholder’s debit or credit card for their future use.
+This is your typical bank or financial institution which issues the cardholder’s debit cards or credit cards for their future use.
 The card is typically “sponsored” by one of the major card schemes.

 The cardholder is the customer who hands over their card issued by the issuing bank in order to make a payment.